Closed until Saturday, Schedule a callback

 With a lifetime mortgage there is no need to make monthly repayments.
 The loan and roll-up interest is repaid when the plan comes to an end – typically when you or the last remaining applicant pass away or move into long-term care.

-If you want to repay the whole amount, there may be early repayment charges.
+Equity release isn't designed to be repaid early therefore if you want to repay the whole amount, there may be early repayment charges.
 Make sure to get in touch with your provider before you commit, so that you can understand these charges better.
 Partial repayments over a certain threshold may also incur early repayment charges.

-With this plan, you sell all or part of your property to a reversion company in exchange for a cash lump sum, with no interest to pay on the money released, and no monthly payments to make.
+All our equity release advice relates to lifetime mortgages - a loan secured against your home.
+Home reversion plans are offered by some other providers.
+With this plan, you sell all or part of your property to a reversion company for less than its market value in exchange for a cash lump sum, with no interest to pay on the money released, and no monthly payments to make.

-How can Key advice help?
+How can Key Equity Release help?

 If you have more questions about what happens to equity release when someone dies or any other topic relating to equity release, please get in touch with our helpful advisers today or request a call back.
 They'll be happy to listen to your queries and share their expert insights.